 Don’t let the low DPM of this gun deter you.
 The gun is incredible in terms of reliability, high penetration, good handling, great accuracy and aim time, and very nice gun depression.
 Its reload is just short enough to allow it to take up a support playstyle.

 While the DPM is low, the gun is able to hit almost every shot, even after moving at 50km/h.
 Its aim time and dispersion are both very impressive, and its gun handling is decent.
-This tank also has the 3rd highest amount of standard penetration in tier 8.
 Overall a very good gun.

 Mobility